alephao/alephao.github.io/resume.markdown

 Airtasker is a trusted community platform that connects people who need to outsource tasks and find local services, with people who are looking to earn money and ready to work.

-On Airtasker I’ve been working on a team focused on business projects, I take part in the whole process, from ideation to deployment.
-The projects I work on are mostly user-facing features that will be available on the iOS app, some times it's an update to an existing feature, some times it's an entirely new feature.
-These are projects that always align with the company goals, and all of these projects have a high value for the company.
+At Airtasker, I worked for two years on a product team focused on business projects.
+I took part in the whole process, from ideation to deployment.
+However, my primary responsibility was to deliver features to the iOS app under pressure and tight deadlines.

-I'm also very proud of participating and starting all sorts of internal projects to build tools to support business projects, from code generation tools to a back-end for front-end to automation pipelines.
+Later I joined the platform tooling team.
+A team focused on developing and maintaining tools to enhance other engineers' productivity.
+While on this team, I worked on a few projects not related to iOS and had the responsibility of being an ambassador for the iOS team, raising platform and tooling related issues.

+Besides my primary responsibilities, I always put in the extra effort to make sure the iOS app and the team kept getting better.
+The two most impactful things were leading the codebase migration to a reactive paradigm, and creating automated code generation pipelines.

 **Some technologies I worked close with**